supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M02_L02_Version_Controlling_with_Git_in_Azure_Repos.md

 1. On the next page accept defaults, enter the captcha and click on continue.

     ![Azure DevOps](images/az-400-2.png)

-# Exercise 0: Configure the lab prerequisites

 In this exercise, you will set up the prerequisites for the lab, which consist of a new Azure DevOps project with a repository based on the [eShopOnWeb](https://github.com/MicrosoftLearning/eShopOnWeb)

-## Task 1: Create and configure the team project
+## Task 2: Create and configure the team project

 In this task, you will create an **eShopOnWeb** Azure DevOps project to be used by several labs.